tiangolo/docker-with-compose/README.md

 And it would run faster as it doesn't have to install Docker Compose every time.

+And you could start that initial GitLab Runner following the [GitLab CI runner for CI/CD guide on DockerSwarm.rocks](https://dockerswarm.rocks/gitlab-ci/).

 The same would apply for Travis, Jenkins or whichever CI system you use.

 ## Release Notes